smhanov/syzgydb/README.md

 * **Distance Metrics**: Supports Euclidean and Cosine distance calculations for vector similarity.
 * **Scalable**: Efficiently handles large datasets with support for adding, updating, and removing documents.
 * **Search Capabilities**: Provides nearest neighbor and radius-based search functionalities.
+* **Python Client**: A Python client is available for easy integration with Python projects.

 ## Running with Docker